DataDog/documentation/content/en/account_management/rbac/role_api.md

 ---

 <div class="alert alert-warning">
-Ask your sales representative or customer success manager to have this feature enabled.
+Ask your sales representative or customer success manager to enable this feature.
 </div>

 The Roles API can be used to create and manage Datadog roles, what global permissions they grant, and which users belong to them.